Welcome to today's edition of the Rush 24-7 podcast.

 Uh-oh, that's right.

-Mr. Sheev incensed at what he felt was a deliberate misrepresentation of his old boss by Abrams and the Romney forces, specifically of Gingrich's long-ago 1986 special order speech in the Florida House, and aware, quote, that most of his Abrams comments had to have been selectively taken from the special order, unquote, Sheeve started digging.
+Mr. Sheeve, incensed at what he felt was a deliberate misrepresentation of his old boss by Abrams and the Romney forces, specifically of Gingrich's long-ago 1986 special order speech in the Florida House, and aware, quote, that most of his Abrams comments had to have been selectively taken from the special order, unquote, Sheeve started digging.

-He was kind enough to send it to me, writes Jeffrey Lord.
+Locating it, copying it, and scanning, he was kind enough to send it to me, writes Jeffrey Lord.

 Specifically, Abrams implies that Newt was spewing mindless victory all about Reagan on the House floor.

-Which, I'm telling you, these special orders is where everybody first heard about Newt.
+Not only not so, it was quite to the contrary, which I'm telling you, these special orders is where everybody first heard about Newt.

 And he was the premier defender of Reagan.